freifunk-berlin/bbb-configs/DEVELOPER.md

 ##### uplink via tunnel

-if for some reason you are in need of an uplink via a "normal" internet connection, a wireguard tunnel can be an easy and safe solution. in that case add another vlan to the networks.yml
+If for some reason you are in need of an uplink via a "normal" internet connection, a wireguard tunnel can be an easy and safe solution.
+In that case add another vlan to the networks.yml

 ```yml
   - vid: 13